omarhimada/pype/README.md

 # FloPype
-FloPype is a generic API utility with built-in logging, which aims to expedite implementation with third-parties.
+FloPype is a generic API utility which aims to expedite implementation with third-parties.
+Includes ILogger support

 #### Simple GET example:
 ```` C#